JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 Wilden Tales: the wilderness within us

 What does wilderness mean?
-What meaning can we give to the word wild?
-What's wild about our life?
-The words of Serena Tornusciolo inaugurate a new format of stories on the concept of the wild: WILDEN TALES.
+What meaning can we give to the word wilderness?
+What is wild in our lives?
+Serena Tornusciolo's words inaugurate a new format of stories about the concept of wilderness: WILDEN TALES.

 Moving is never easy, you know.
-Especially if the choice falls on a half-abandoned hill, in a tiny hamlet of a small village in an Abruzzo valley.
-Yet, attracted by a healthier and wilder life, enriched by a sense of search for the unknown, we soon took possession of what would soon become our new home.
+Especially in the case where the choice falls on a half-abandoned hillside, in a tiny hamlet of a small village in an Abruzzo valley.
+Yet, attracted by a healthier and wilder life, enriched by a sense of seeking the unknown, we soon took possession of what would soon become our new home.

 After a week, the lockdown.
-Like everyone, we were not prepared at all for this eventuality: the lack of knowledge of the community, mixed with the enchanting solitude of the hill, ended up generating a sense of profound disquiet.
+Like everyone else, we were not at all prepared for this eventuality: the lack of knowledge of the community, mixed with the enchanting solitude of the hill, ended up generating a sense of deep disquiet.

 The house of almond trees